Climate-based cabbage planting guide for Edmonton, Alberta

 Main risk: When this crop disappoints here, the problem is usually practical rather than climatic.
 Timing, steady growth, and harvest stage matter more than season length.

-How Frost Affects Cabbage in Edmonton
+How Frost Affects Planting Dates for Cabbage in Edmonton

 Edmonton usually has about 106 frost-free days, with a typical last spring frost around May 27 and a typical first fall frost around September 10.